GovAlta/ui-components/.gitlab/contribution_guidelines/coding_standards.md

     --/my-component.scss
     --/my-component.html
 ```
-- If the elements are common across components in a particular library but not common across multiple libraries.
+- If the elements are common across components in a particular library but not common across multiple libraries find a common spot within the library.
 For example, an interface defining a user could go in.
 ```
 /src
 --/libs